CLIMATE CHANGE IS REAL- IT'S HERE- IT'S TIME TO ACT...NOW.

 Thisyear we started passing bills to implimnet these ideas.

-Unfortunately,the Governor again vetoed important legislation, the Clean Heat Standards bill.
+Unfortunately,the Governor again vetoed important legislation, IN 2022, the Clean Heat Standards bill.
+This year (2023) we're back with the Affordable Heat Act.

 WIth the price of gas and heating fuel soaring, this bill would take a large step towards disconnecting Vermonters from the clutches of carbon fuel monpolies.